-When there is a downgrade in wildfire risk and wind speeds in the affected area where PSPS was invoked calm below 50 mph for a minimum period of 20 minutes, crews may assess if the fire weather conditions have subsided to "safe levels" to begin the restoration of de-energized circuits.
-However, the crews may extend the calm period beyond 20 minutes, if they determine further gusts of greater than 50 mph are likely based on their direct observation of local conditions or forecasts indicate a high probability of winds picking up to greater than 50 mph.
-Crews should communicate with the Field Operations Supervisor prior to assessing the situation as "safe levels" so that an evaluation of actual conditions in the field may be merged with the latest forecasted information.
-Restoration activities that must occur before re-energization include:
+During a PSPS event, if there is a downgrade in wildfire risk and wind speeds in the affected area drop below 50 mph for a period of 20 minutes, crews begin assessing the fire weather conditions.
+If the crew determines the fire weather conditions have subsided to "safe levels", BVES will begin the restoration of de-energized circuits.
+However, the crews will extend the calm period beyond 20 minutes, if further gusts of greater than 50 mph are likely based on their direct observation of local conditions or forecasts.
+Restoration activities which occur prior to reenergization include:

-Validating that the extreme fire weather conditions have subsided to safe levels.

-- Conducting field inspections and patrols of facilities that were de-energized. - Repair of any identified immediate hazards (Level 1 inspection conditions)
+- 1. Validating that the extreme fire weather conditions have subsided to safe levels. - 2.
+Conducting field inspections and patrols of facilities that were de-energized. - 3.
+Repair of any identified immediate hazards (Level 1 inspection conditions). - 4.
+Re-energization of inspected circuits.